 - Eat a large meal before your trip, and bring your own food or drink for a snack

 - Please wear articles of clothing that are easy to get in and out of

-- Only book a trip with your immediate family or those who are already in your bubble. *Consider booking a boat!
-Our new booking option to provide you and your “bubble” a completely private raft.*
+- Only book a trip with your immediate family or those who are already in your bubble. * Our new booking option provides you and your “bubble” a completely private raft.*

 - Use the provided hand sanitizer located around the base and wash your hands regularly

 - Be prepared to store all personal belongings in your vehicle